 Let’s start with strategy.
-If I were to ask you to describe your company’s strategy for success, could you do it?
-What if I were to interview your key leaders individually and ask each person to describe the company’s strategy for success?
+If I were to ask you to describe your company’s process for success, could you do it?
+What if I were to interview your key leaders individually and ask each person to represent the company’s strategy for success?
 Would the answers be consistent?
-When I ask leaders this question it generally creates a little bit of heartburn.
+When I ask leaders this question, it generally creates a little heartburn.

-How about the team members who are intimately involved in the execution of the strategy?
-Many leaders are surprised to learn that the answers differ greatly.
-Does it really matter if the team is clear on the strategy and overall company goals?
+How about the team members intimately involved in the Execution of the strategy?
+Many leaders are surprised to learn that the answers differ significantly.
+Does it matter if the team is evident in the design and overall company goals?
 Absolutely.
-The problem that leaders face with effectively communicating company strategy lies in finding the time and creating the communication strategy.
-Wildly successful teams work towards the same goal with a unified strategy and “row” in the same direction.
+Leaders’ problem with effectively communicating company strategy lies in finding the time and creating the communication strategy.
+Wildly successful teams work towards the same goal with a unified approach and “row” in the same direction.

 Don’t Shortcut Planning and Communication

-Communication around the end goal and the strategy and even (gasp) tactics to get there are essential.
-I frequently hear from business leaders that their time is limited, thus it is difficult to set aside the time to plan.
+Communication around the end goal, strategy, and even (gasp) tactics to get there are essential.
+I frequently hear from business leaders that their time is limited.
+Thus it isn’t easy to set aside the time to plan.
 They say things like, “Execution is key.
-We have a plan in our heads and writing it down is ineffective.”
-I disagree.
+We have a plan, and writing it down is ineffective.”
+I’m afraid I have to disagree.
 Time is limited, so spend it wisely.
 Spend the appropriate amount of time thinking and gaining agreement and planning.

 Here are a few questions to consider:

-- Are all the key leaders responsible for communicating the execution of strategy on a regular basis?
+- Are all the key leaders responsible for communicating the Execution of strategy regularly?

-- Is this group spending pre-scheduled time on a monthly basis discussing the results and non-negotiable next steps?
+- Is this group spending weekly time discussing the results and non-negotiable next steps?

-- Is there a sense of strong accountability in place with this group and in the organization?
+- Is a sense of solid accountability in place with this group and the organization?

-- Is there a tendency to blame other people when things go wrong in the organization?
+- Is there a tendency to blame others when things go wrong in the organization?

-- Do you agree with the following statement: the organization does not suffer from the feeling of “this too shall pass” when new ideas are shared and new goals are presented (i.e., If we wait long enough, the leadership will move onto another idea and won’t bother with executing on this one).
+- Do you agree with the following statement: the organization does not suffer from the feeling of “this too shall pass” when new ideas are shared?
+New goals are presented (i.e., If we wait long enough, the leadership will move on to another idea and won’t bother executing this one).